 The common snook and Don Reed’s Destroyer

-The common snook [Centropomus undecimalis] occur from South Carolina to Brazil, including Florida to Texas along the Gulf of Mexico, Cuba, Puerto Rico, and the Cayman Islands.
+The common snook [Centropomus undecimalis] occurs from South Carolina to Brazil, including Florida to Texas along the Gulf of Mexico, Cuba, Puerto Rico, and the Cayman Islands.
 The Pacific version, [Centropomus spp.]

-However, they are normally found in southern coastal Florida, from about Cape Canaveral on the Atlantic coast, around the peninsula, to about Tarpon Springs on the gulf coast.
-The distribution then becomes disjunct, and they are found again from southwest Texas, south along central and south America, to about Rio de Janeiro, Brazil.
+However, they are generally found in southern Florida, from about Cape Canaveral on the Atlantic coast, around the peninsula, to about Tarpon Springs on the gulf coast.
+The distribution then becomes disjunct, and they are again found from southwest Texas, south along central and south America, to Rio de Janeiro, Brazil.

 The post snook spawn in Florida triggers some of its best beach fly fishing